 DEPARTURE AND RETURN TIME TO LAUNCESTON

-To ensure you get the best value from this tour we need to depart Launceston by 0730, pickup from your accommodation will commence at around 0700.
-Due to prevailing road, traffic conditions you should be back in Launceston by approximately 1830/1900
+To ensure you get the best value from this tour we need to depart Launceston by 0730, pickup from your chosen departure point (see booking form) will commence at around 0700.
+Depending on prevailing road and traffic conditions you should be back in Launceston by approximately 1830/1900

 - Fully escorted by friendly and knowledgeable guide.